zahrakian/IOT-House/README.md

 # IOT-House
-IOT house based on micro controller
+IOT house implemented on micro controller.the repository also contains project report .